-Full Case Examinations will only be completed upon a law enforcement agency request and authorization by the Impression Section Forensic Manager or a request from the District Attorney's Office.
+Full Case Examinations will only be completed upon a law enforcement agency request and authorization by the Impression Section Forensic Manager, or a request from the District Attorney's Office, or notification of an upcoming trial date.

-Latent impression evidence submitted to the Laboratory will be retained and maintained by WCFS.
+Latent impression evidence submitted to the CCBI Laboratory will be retained and maintained by CCBI.